Bini (group): Accolades

-Throughout their career, Bini saw received numerous accolades, including five Awit Awards, twelve Ppop Music Awards, and an MTV Music Award.
+Throughout their career, Bini saw received numerous accolades, including five Awit Awards, twelve P-pop Music Awards, and an MTV Music Award.
 In 2021, their debut single "Born To Win" was nominated for Wish Pop Song of the Year at the Wish Music Awards.
 Their second album, Feel Good, produced the single "Lagi", which earned several nominations at the 2023 Awit Awards, including Record of the Year and Song of the Year.
 That same year, the group won International New Artist Song at the BreakTudo Awards and was named Top Favorite Group of the Year at the Ppop Music Awards, where Aiah, Sheena and Jhoanna also received individual honors.
 In 2024, the group continued their success with multiple wins, including Concert of the Year for Grand Biniverse at the Ppop Music Awards.

 In 2025, Bini was named Top Local Artist of the Year during the inaugural ceremony of the Official Philippines Chart.
 That same month, they received two awards at the Platinum Stallion National Media Awards, while their documentary Bini Chapter 1: Born To Win was nominated for Best Documentary Feature at the 5th Pinoy Rebyu (Note: A Filipino loanword for "review".)
 Awards.
 The group was also recognized as Women of the Year by Billboard Philippines Women in Music event.

+In March 2026, Bini was named Powerhouse of the Year by Billboard Philippines, marking its third consecutive year receiving the honor from the organization.
+In April 2026, the Billboard Women in Music bestowed Bini with the Global Force Award.